 The WHAT of the Lord?

-The difficult concept of כבוד יהוה (kabud YHWH), first introduced in Exodus 16:7 and commonly translated with a piously euphemized 'Glory of the Lord', appears to refer to a kind of magnificent manifestation of the Creator, or at least that 'part' of Him that can also be part of the human world and hence be seen and experienced with great joy and reverence.
-God is spirit (John 4:24) and has no body and thus no parts, so this 'part' is not like any human body-part — just like His hands (Exodus 16:3), arms (Deuteronomy 33:27), feet (Isaiah 66:1) or wings (Psalm 91:4) are not the same as corresponding human parts.
-In Hebrew, things are named not after how they look but after their behavior of action, and that is why God has hands and such (because He does what we would do with our hands).
-When God made us in His 'image' (Genesis 1:26), he gave us body parts to do what He does without them.
-And probably to the chagrin of all the right people, He didn't stop with hands and feet.
+The difficult concept of כבוד יהוה (kabud YHWH), first introduced in Exodus 16:7 and commonly translated with a piously euphemized 'Glory of the Lord', appears to refer to a kind of magnificent manifestation of the Creator, or at least that 'part' of him that can enter the human world and hence be seen and experienced with great joy and reverence.
+God is spirit (John 4:24) and has no body and thus no parts, so this 'part' is not like any human body-part — just like his hands (Exodus 16:3), arms (Deuteronomy 33:27), feet (Isaiah 66:1) or wings (Psalm 91:4) are not the same as corresponding human parts.
+In Hebrew, things are named not after how they look but after their behavior of action, and that is why God has hands and such (because he does what we would do with our hands).
+When God made us in his 'image' (Genesis 1:26), he gave us body parts to do what he does without them.
+And probably to the chagrin of all the right people, he didn't stop with hands and feet.